A Survey of Knowledge-Enhanced Text Generation: NLG enhanced by External Knowledge

-\paragraph{\textbf{Pros and cons.}} For M1, guiding generation with retrieved information explicitly exposes the role of world knowledge by asking the model to decide what knowledge to retrieve and use during language generation.
+For M1, guiding generation with retrieved information explicitly exposes the role of world knowledge by asking the model to decide what knowledge to retrieve and use during language generation.
 Since retrieval-augmented generation (RAG) captures knowledge in a interpretable and modular way, it is often used for knowledge-intensive tasks such as long-form QA and argument generation.
-However, a knowledge retriever is expected to retrieve documents from a large-scale corpus, e.g., all of Wikipedia, which causes significant computational challenge.
+However, a knowledge retriever is expected to retrieve documents from a large-scale corpus, e.g., the entire Wikipedia, which causes significant computational challenge.
 Besides, one input often requires retrieved text whose amount is much larger than the input itself (as indicated in Table~\ref{tab:data-kt}), leading to serious information overwhelming for the generation model.

 For M2, background based conversations (BBCs) avoid generating generic responses in a dialogue system and are able to generate more informative responses by exploring related background information.
 However, existing methods still cannot solve inherent problems effectively, such as tending to break a complete semantic unit and generate shorter responses~\cite{meng2020refnet}.